jolyphil/oa-workshop/outline.md

 Authors interested in publishing in gold or hybrid OA usually have to pay "Article Processing Charges" (APC).
 We look at different funding options, including institutional publication funds.

-*Small group discussion: Obstacles and strategies (15-20 minutes)*
+*Small group discussion: Obstacles and strategies (time: 15-20 minutes; material: large sheets of paper, post-its, and markers)*

 * Participants join in small groups and discuss what are the obstacles to the adoption of OA publishing in their own institution and what are the good strategies to promote OA publishing in their own institution
 * We regroup in plenary to share our main conclusions.
-* Material: Large sheets of paper, post-its, and markers.

 ### 6. Practical examples